bgianfo/bgianfo.github.io/_drafts/2014-12-1-learning-elixar.md

 That wasn't so bad, I like the pipelining syntax.
 It's like the syntax used in ML based language, like F#/OCaml.

+## Resources ##
+If you are on board with Elixir and want to continue on your own Elixir journey there are a couple of really great resources to continue exploring the language.

+- Elixir-Lang Getting Started [Tutorial][getting-started]
+- The 30 Days of Elixir [Repository][30-days]
+- Learning X in Y Minutes: [Where X = Elixir][learnx]
+- The [Elixir Cheat Sheet][cheatsheet]